Mail a CheckCCVSAR

 K9 Equipment & Training

 The dogs in our growing K9 unit are essential to effective, timely search and rescue operations.
 These dogs work hard in challenging environments and in potentially hazardous conditions.
-CCVSAR currently has one wilderness-certified dog working on advanced certifications for urban incidents and disasters, and we have 2 new dogs working toward certifications.
+CCVSAR currently has one wilderness-certified dog who is also working on advanced certifications for urban & cadaver disciplines.
+We have 2 new dogs working toward their initial certifications.

-- K9 Personal Protective Equipment (PPE): K9 units may be responding incidents during extreme hot or cold weather, and other hazardous conditions could make the dogs vulnerable to harm.
-Booties, life vests, and other equipment help us protect the dogs.
+K9 Equipment: Our responding incidents during extreme hot or cold weather, and other hazardous conditions could make the dogs vulnerable to harm.
+Booties, life vests, GPS tracking collars, reflective vests and kennels, other equipment help us protect the dogs.

-- Canine medical insurance: Costing approximately $37 per dog per month with a $400 annual deductible, CCVSAR’s canine medical insurance helps us ensure that if a dog becomes ill or injured, we can provide proper medical care.
+Canine medical insurance: Our dog need medical care to keep the health and mission ready.
+They all get annual shots and exams.
+Unfortunately illnesses and injuries can happen.
+Costing approximately $40 per dog per month K9 canine medical insurance helps us ensure that if a dog becomes ill or injured, we can provide proper medical care.

 Communications & Navigation